kmhoran/singlePageProfile/src/assets/markdown/project_kmhoran.github.io.md

 <br/>

-And while other frameworks (django comes to mind) come with similar CLIs with similar functionality, even *they* require some app registration and additional tinkering.
+And while other frameworks (django comes to mind) feature similar CLIs with similar functionality, even *they* require some app registration and additional tinkering.
 Angular CLI produces fully registered, running apps out of the box every time!
 I can’t give the Angular team enough praise on this.

 <br/>